How SimilarWeb analyze hundreds of terabytes of data every month with Amazon Athena and Upsolver

 Why we chose Upsolver

 As another part of our solution, we chose Upsolver.
 Upsolver bridges together the data lake and the analytics users who aren’t big data engineers.
 Its cloud data lake platform helps organizations efficiently manage a data lake.
-Upsolver enables a single user to control big streaming data from ingestion to management and preparation for analytics platforms like Athena, Amazon Redshift and OpenSearch Service (successor to Amazon Elasticsearch Service).
+Upsolver enables a single user to control big streaming data from ingestion to management and preparation for analytics platforms like Athena, Amazon Redshift and OpenSearch Service.

 We chose Upsolver for these reasons:

 - Upsolver allows us to provide hourly statistics to Athena and S3.
 As a result, we can identify anomalies after 1 hour instead of 24 hours.

 - Upsolver is easy to configure at scale by using its graphical user interface (GUI).
 It took us about an hour to build a pipeline from Kafka to Athena, including the number of distinct visitors for every segment we track.

 - Upsolver’s Stream Discovery tool helped us create our tables in Athena.
 We saw the exact distribution of values for every field in our JSON, which helped us find the fields we wanted and make necessary corrections.